tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 3.1 Compliance depends on `Use Case` (normative)

 The BDQ standard defines a library of Tests that can produce `Data Quality Reports` and can be used in `Quality Control` and `Quality Assurance`.
 See the discussion of `Quality Control` and `Quality Assurance` in the [Users Guide](../../guide/users/index.md#21-quality-control-and-quality-assurance-non-normative) However, the Tests can not assert or assure quality independently of a `Use Case`.
-A `Use Case` (through a set of `Policies') defining a suite of Tests needed to assert or filter for quality is required.
+A `Use Case` (through a set of `Policies`) defining a suite of Tests needed to assert or filter for quality is required.
 Without it, an implementation of a set of Tests in a `Mechanism` IS NOT compliant with the BDQ standard.
 Furthermore, all of the Tests required by the `Policies` of a `Use Case` MUST be implemented and individually compliant with BDQ Test specifications in order for the `Use Case` Test Suite to be compliant with the BDQ standard.
 Note that BDQ Compliance of a Test Suite implementation does not mean that the `Use Case` that defines the Test Suite is valid or useful, rather, it simply means that every Test in the `Use Case` is in the implementation and independently compliant with the Test's BDQ specification.

 ### 3.2 Minimum Test Suite composition (normative)